-- not to include a monument in the Schedule, or - not to make a material amendment that increases the area shown for a monument on a map that accompanies its entry in the Schedule. - 237.
+- not to include a monument in the Schedule, or - not to make a material amendment that increases the area shown for a monument on a map that accompanies its entry in the Schedule. - 252.
 A person can still be prosecuted for certain offences committed while the interim protection had effect, despite the fact that the interim protection has lapsed.
 The Welsh Ministers may also recover expenses incurred in undertaking work under section 9ZF(2) following a failure to comply with an enforcement notice which was served while the interim protection had effect.
-However, various other provisions of the 1979 Act that cease to have effect on the lapse of interim protection: for example, SMC, enforcement notices and TSNs. - 238.
-Schedule A2 Decisions on reviews by person appointed by Welsh Ministers.
+However, various other provisions of the 1979 Act that cease to have effect on the lapse of interim protection: for example, SMC, enforcement notices and TSNs.

+253. Schedule A2 - Decisions on reviews by person appointed by Welsh Ministers.

 Paragraph 1 of Schedule A2 allows the Welsh Ministers to make regulations setting out the classes of reviews on which decisions are to be made by a person appointed by the Welsh Ministers.
-It is intended that the regulations will provide for all classes of reviews to be undertaken by the Planning Inspectorate. - 239.
-Paragraph 2 sets out the powers and duties of an appointed person.
-The appointed person has the same powers and duties as the Welsh Ministers to carry out the review, to make a decision on the review and to decide on the procedures and conduct of the review and the costs associated with it. - 240.
+It is intended that the regulations will provide for all classes of reviews to be undertaken by the Planning Inspectorate.

+- 254. Paragraph 2 sets out the powers and duties of an appointed person.
+The appointed person has the same powers and duties as the Welsh Ministers to carry out the review, to make a decision on the review and to decide on the procedures and conduct of the review and the costs associated with it. - 255.
 A decision of an appointed person cannot be challenged except by way of section 55 of the 1979 Act.
-In addition, an application to the High Court under section 55 cannot be made on the grounds that the decision should have been made by the Welsh Ministers instead of the appointed person, unless the appointed person's power to make the decision was challenged before the decision on the review was taken. - 241.
-Paragraph 3 makes provisions for the Welsh Ministers to revoke an appointed person's authority and appoint another person to undertake the review. - 242.
-Paragraph 4 allows an appointed person to appoint an assessor to provide advice on any matters arising at a local inquiry or hearing, or in written representations made in connection with the review.
-Sub-paragraph (2) applies provisions of the Local Government Act 1972 which allow an appointed person to summon a person to attend and provide evidence at an inquiry.
-Refusal to attend will render a person liable, on summary conviction, to a fine not exceeding level 3 on the standard scale, imprisonment for a term not exceeding six months, or both.
+In addition, an application to the High Court under section 55 cannot be made on the grounds that the decision should have been made by the Welsh Ministers instead of the appointed person, unless the appointed person's power to make the decision was challenged before the decision on the review was taken.